RodrigoUchoa001/chat-app/README.md

 - Try the login using email and password using Firebase Auth.
 - Practice to replicate screens to the app by using a Figma project.
 - Practice Firebase Firestore to store user, chats, messages and stories data.
-- Try Firebase Storage to store media sent by users and Stories.
+- Try Firebase Storage to store media sent by users and Stories *(Used Cloudinary instead)*.

 ## Functionalities
 - ✅✅ Users